-Winfried Kneip was appointed as Executive Director of Stiftung Mercator in 2014 and heads the Education and in 2016 is serving as spokesman of the Executive Board, a position that is held on a rotating basis for one calendar year.
+Winfried Kneip was appointed as Executive Director of Stiftung Mercator in 2014 and heads the Education Division.
 Since 2009 he has been responsible for Education.

 Previously, he spent six years as a Managing Director of the Yehudi Menuhin Foundation in Germany.
 Since 2004, he has also been on the Executive Board of the Buddy Project, a project to promote social competence which he initiated and managed.
 Winfried Kneip previously worked as editor-in-chief at the publishing firm “Verlag an der Ruhr” and was the owner of the “Agentur Menschenskinder” organization, which develops educational concepts and materials.